lecramyajiv/sbo-nxt/README.md

 **slackbuilds.org or by slackware Linux.**

 Extra SlackBuilds for Slackware Linux.
-Consider all of these slackbuilds are experimental.
-Some of them are not even fully finished.
+Consider all of these slackbuilds as experimental.
+Some of them are not even fully finished.Use it at your own risk.

 ## Disclaimer